Daniel Delamare: Textile business

-Art dealer
+Art career

-In 1987, he launched an art gallery on the Avenue Matignon in Paris.
+In 1987, he launched an art gallery on the Avenue Matignon in Paris that was later accused of art forgery.
 During the first years following the opening, "Gallery Daniel Delamare" mainly exhibited impressionist paintings.
 Delamare built personal collections of wealthy Asian and American businessmen.
 One of its main clients was Japanese businessman M.Okamura, former CEO of Taihei Sangyo K.K.

-At M.Okamura's special request, Daniel Delamare started selling "genuine copies" of famous painters including Amedeo Modigliani, Manet, Degas, Van Gogh, Gauguin, and Cézanne.
+At M.Okamura's special request, Daniel Delamare started selling "genuine fakes" of famous painters including Amedeo Modigliani, Manet, Degas, Van Gogh, Gauguin, and Cézanne.
 Daniel Delamare and his partner, Danielle Van Santen, hired 15 painters and each of their copies was said to be unique.
 Each canvas had stamped on the back “Daniel Delamare - Copy”.
 Although these paintings were not originals, the gallery rewarded some painters’ descendants with royalties.

+After a number of court cases and litigation brought again Daniel Delamare (then named Daniel Amar), the Criminal Division of the Court of Cassation ruled that there was nothing to prevent copyists of masterpieces from also copying the signature when the work had ‘fallen into the public domain’.

 Western businessmen became interested in these paintings as well.
-Renowned buyers included Laurence Rockefeller and Baron Edmond de Rothschild.
+Renowned buyers included Laurance Rockefeller and Baron Edmond de Rothschild.

-In 1990, M.Okamura ordered 2,000 copies to create the "Daniel Delamare Museum" in order to exhibit exclusively genuine copies in Japan.
+In 1990, M.Okamura ordered 2,000 copies to create the "Daniel Delamare Museum" in order to exhibit exclusively forged copies in Japan.
 The press valued the transaction at 250 million francs, equivalent to €38 million.